Kurtz1993/registro-talleres/README.md

 # registro-talleres
-An app built in the MEAN stack and TypeScript.
+An app built in the MEAN stack.